GNOME/gnome-commander/README.md

 ## Problem reporting ##

-Bugs should be reported to the [GNOME bugzilla](http://bugzilla.gnome.org/browse.cgi?product=gnome-commander).
+Bugs should be reported on [GNOME Bugzilla](http://bugzilla.gnome.org/browse.cgi?product=gnome-commander).
 You will need to create an account for yourself.

 In the bug report please include: